JarrodCrockett/vacation-selection-app/Readme.md

 To get started:

-1. Create a new empty repo on github in the domesoftware org.
+1. Create a new, empty, PRIVATE repo on github in the domesoftware org.
 Name it using kebab-case.
 1. Clone that repo locally
 1. Add this meteor-demo repo as an upstream remote: